 You've probably heard that "Breakfast is the most important meal of the day” or that “Breakfast will jump-start your metabolism” .
 Sadly, this is far from the truth.
-Discover what the science really says about this and whether having breakfast will help or hurt you with your health goals.
-We've also rated the usual breakfast choices so that you can make better choices.
+Discover what the science really says about this and whether having breakfast will help or hurt you with your weight loss goals.

 The morning seems to be the busiest time of day for me.
 A lot needs to happen in a short span of time - wake up, brush, have a bath, get the kids to do the same, get them ready for school with the right bags, snacks, lunch, books etc, grab a quick breakfast and maybe sort out the house a little bit from the messes of the earlier day.
 Only after all of this is done can I take a little break, either at home or once I get to work.

 Before I had kids, I usually woke up just in time to get ready and leave for work.
 So it has always seemed like the mornings are a jam-packed affair.
 But it didn't seem like there was anything wrong with it at all.
 After all, what could I possibly do wrong with basic tasks like brushing my teeth or breakfast?